zacharyw/bootstrap2_form_builder/README.md

 <%= form.text_field :name, :label => "Nickname", :label_class => "important",
 :help_block => "What do your friends call you?" %>
 ```

+##Configuration

+When you run the install generator it will create an initializer at config/initializers/bootstrap_form_builder.rb

+Here you can customize certain aspects of the form builder.
+Check the generated file for the most up to date documentation
+and exmaple options.

 ## About